This post may contain affiliate links. Please read our disclosure policy.

 Ways To Use Leftover Ingredients

-If you’ve tried this blueberry mini muffin recipe or any recipe on One Dish Kitchen please let me know how you liked it by rating the recipe and telling me about it in the comment section below.
+If you’ve made this individual blueberry muffin or any recipe from One Dish Kitchen, let me know!
+Rate the recipe and share your thoughts in the comments below.

 Also, if you take a picture please tag us on Instagram (@onedishkitchen) we’d love to see it!